 Public transportation: While UNECON is very centrally located, there is a lot to do in St. Petersburg, and it is not all in the center!
 St. Petersburg’s system uses the unified Podorozhnik card.
 It works on the busses, trams, trollies, and the metro (subway).
 SRAS will help you get the card and show you how to use it.
 The card itself costs 60 rubles ($1), and each ride costs around 36 rubles ($0.60).

-Taxis: Use the Uber or Yandex Taxi smartphone apps.
-Both use a complex algorithm to calculate the cost of each ride when you order it (weekends are more expensive, for instance).
-Rides are generally very affordable, especially when split between friends, generally just $2-10 to get across the city.
+Taxis: Use the Yandex Taxi smartphone app.
+Like most similar apps, it uses a complex algorithm to calculate the cost of each ride when you order it (weekends are more expensive, for instance).
+Rides are generally affordable, especially when split between friends, generally just $2-10 to get across the city.
 Do not hail cabs from the street.
 The apps are much more secure.
 Connect your credit card to the account for maximum security (no bargaining or cash involved!).

 Marshrutki: These are vans – usually white – that duplicate city bus routes.
 Most are private and do not accept the Podorozhnik card.
 You will need to state your destination when you step in, find out from the driver how much you owe, pay, and you will need to tell the driver to stop when you are near your destination.
 Most routes cost 45-60 rubles.